-- get deemed receipts in other jurisdictions (except Ontario) for a preliminary prospectus and prospectus, and - obtain automatic exemptions in other jurisdictions (except Ontario) equivalent to most types of discretionary exemptions granted by the principal regulator....or

-(2) Ontario - The Ontario Securities Commission (OSC) has not adopted the Instrument, but the Instrument provides that the OSC can be a principal regulator for purposes of a prospectus filing under Part 3 or a discretionary exemption application under Part 4.
+- get deemed receipts in other jurisdictions (except Ontario) for a preliminary prospectus and prospectus, and - obtain automatic exemptions in other jurisdictions (except Ontario) equivalent to most types of discretionary exemptions granted by the principal regulator-, or - (2) Ontario The Ontario Securities Commission (OSC) has not adopted the Instrument, but the Instrument provides that the OSC can be a principal regulator for purposes of a prospectus filing under Part 3 or a discretionary exemption application under Part 4.
 Consequently, when the OSC issues a receipt for a prospectus to an issuer whose principal jurisdiction is Ontario, a deemed receipt is automatically issued in each passport jurisdiction where the market participant filed the prospectus under the Instrument.
-Similarly, a market participant whose principal jurisdiction of each passport jurisdiction for which the person who makes the application gives the notice described in section 4.7(1)(c) of the Instrument if the OSC grants the discretionary exemption.

-register automatically in other jurisdictions (except Ontario).

-(32) Process - NP 11-202202, NP 11-203 and NP 11-203204 set out the processes for a market participant in any jurisdiction to obtain a deemed prospectus receipt- σr{\pm} an automatic exemption or automatic registration in a passport jurisdiction.
-These policies also set out processes for a market participant in a passport jurisdiction to get a prospectus receipt or a discretionary exemption from the OSC or to register in Ontario.

-NP 11-203 also sets out the process for seeking exemptive relief in multiple jurisdictions that falls outside the scope of the Instrument.
+Similarly, a market participant whose principal jurisdiction is Ontario obtains an automatic exemption from the equivalent provision of securities legislation of each passport jurisdiction for which the person who makes the application gives the notice described in section 4.7(1)(c) of the Instrument if the OSC grants the discretionary exemption. - register automatically in other jurisdictions (except Ontario). - (32) Process NP 11-202202, NP 11-203 and NP 11-203204 set out the processes for a market participant in any jurisdiction to obtain a deemed prospectus receipt-or, an automatic exemption or automatic registration in a passport jurisdiction.
+These policies also set out processes for a market participant in a passport jurisdiction to get a prospectus receipt or a discretionary exemption from the OSC or to register in Ontario. - NP 11-203 also sets out the process for seeking exemptive relief in multiple jurisdictions that falls outside the scope of the Instrument.
 NP 11-203 applies to a broad range of exemptive relief applications, not just-to discretionary exemption applications from the provisions listed in Appendix D of the Instrument.
 For example, NP 11-203 applies to an application to be designated a reporting issuer, mutual fund, non-redeemable investment fund or insider.
 It also applies to an application for a discretionary exemption from a provision not listed in Appendix D of the Instrument.